 CBCSA is a department that works toward creating an optimal learning environment for students of African descent and the Trojan family at large.
 CBCSA also partners with Residential Education to support Somerville Place, and African American themed special interest living community, which aims to foster an understanding of and respect for Black culture, while cultivating a sense of family and community.

 La CASA provides empowerment through cultural identity, leadership and social consciousness development, as well as community building for undergraduate and graduate students at USC.
-La CASA also partners with Residential Education to support the Latino Floor: El Sol y La Luna special interest living community, which creates and promotes a positive, supportive atmosphere that eases the transition of first year Latinx students into USC life.
+La CASA also partners with Residential Education to support the Latinx Floor: El Sol y La Luna special interest living community, which creates and promotes a positive, supportive atmosphere that eases the transition of first year Latinx students into USC life.